me176c-dev/android-efi/README.md

 ```

 ## Usage
-Run `android.efi` from an UEFI Shell using the partition UUID that contains the
+Run `android.efi` from an UEFI Shell using the partition UUID and/or the path
-boot image.
+to the boot image.

-With [systemd-boot]:
+Alternatively, with [systemd-boot]:

 ```
 title    Android